sszczuka/Nixie-Tube-Shield/README.md

 # Nixie-Tube-Shield
-Clock program for the Arduino to run on the Nixie Tube Shield from http://switchmodedesign.com/ This is base on the OpenSourceNixieTubeShieldFirmware and adds support for the adafruit DS1307 Real Time Clock breakout board kit.
+Clock program for the Arduino to run on the Nixie Tube Shield from http://switchmodedesign.com/ This is based on the OpenSourceNixieTubeShieldFirmware and adds support for the adafruit DS1307 Real Time Clock breakout board kit.

 The serial monitor is set to 57600 baud.